AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-56158-wrong-tax-value-on-frontend-when-multiple-tax-rules-are-applied-to-cart.md

 <u>Steps to reproduce</u>:

 1. Create a customer with a US address.
-1. Navigate to admin panel.
+1. Navigate to the admin panel.
 1. Create a product with a price of $100.
 1. Create two tax rates for the US address: one for 10% and the other for 5%.
 1. Configure two tax rules for USA from **[!UICONTROL Stores]** > **[!UICONTROL Taxes]** > **[!UICONTROL Tax Rule]**.